Drop an image here or click to browse

 Different platforms and contexts require different icon sizes.
 Here is what each size is used for and why this tool generates all of them:

 The simplest way to create a favicon is to type a letter, number, or emoji.
 Enter up to four characters, pick a font and text color, and the tool renders them centered on your chosen background.
-This is ideal for personal blogs (use your initial), startups (use the first letter of your brand), or fun projects (use an emoji that represents your content).
+This is personal blogs (use your initial), startups (use the first letter of your brand), or fun projects (use an emoji that represents your content).
 The text is rendered at the highest resolution first and then scaled down to each target size, ensuring crisp results at every dimension.

 If you already have a logo or icon graphic, upload it directly.
 The tool displays your image on a 400×400 canvas where you can optionally click and drag to select a square crop region.
 This is especially useful if your source image is not already square - you can precisely choose which portion becomes the favicon.
 Once you are satisfied with the crop, hit Generate and the tool will produce all six sizes from your selected region.